author

 1778–1829

-Born in Penzance, Cornwall, in 1778, Humphry Davy rose from modest beginnings to become one of Britain's most celebrated chemists.
-In Bristol he carried out bold experiments on gases, including nitrous oxide, and his lively scientific lectures soon made him a star at the Royal Institution in London.
+Born in Penzance, Cornwall, in 1778, Humphry Davy rose from modest beginnings to become one of Britain’s most celebrated chemists.
+Early work in Bristol brought him attention for experiments with gases, including nitrous oxide, and his lively public lectures soon made him a star at the Royal Institution in London.